zetanumbers/posts/myosotis.md

 Given that `!Leak` implies new restrictions compared to current rust value semantics, by default every type is assumed to be `T: Leak`, kinda like with `Sized`, e.g. implicit `Leak` trait bound on every type and type argument unless specified otherwise (`T: ?Leak`).
 I pretty sure this feature should not introduce any breaking changes.
 There could be a way to disable implicit `T: Leak` bounds between editions, although I do not see it as a desirable change, since `!Leak` types would be a small minority in my vision.

 One thing that we should be aware of in the future would be users' desire of making their types `!Leak` while not actually needing.
 The appropriate example would be `MutexGuard<'a, T>` being `!Leak`.
 It is not required, since it is actually safe to forget a value of this type or to never unlock a mutex, but it can exist.
 In this case, you can safely violate `!Leak` bound, making it useless in practice.
 Thus unnecessary `!Leak` impls should be avoided.
-To address users' underlying itch to do this, they should be informed that forgetting or leaking a value is already undesirable and may be considered a logic bug.
+To address users' underlying itch to do this, they should be informed that **forgetting or leaking a value is already undesirable and can be considered a logic bug**.

 Of course there should be an unsafe `core::mem::forget_unchecked` for any value if you really know what you're doing, there are some ways to implement `core::mem::forget` for any type with unsafe code still, for example with `core::ptr::write`.
 There should also probably be safe `core::mem::forget_static` since you can basically do that using thread with an endless loop.
 However `!Leak` types should implement `Leak` for static lifetimes themselves to satisfy any function's bounds over types.